ItsMePaulo/tutoring/COS212/notes/Recuriosn/README.md

 Recursion is incredibly useful in scenarios where we need to return to a specific point in time, and at a specific state of the program.
 This is because we are not just passing a single variable to each recursive call but the entire function, this is thanks to the fundamental structure of recursion.
-Recursion uses the stack to keep state of each function at a point in the program, when an internal recursive call A) returns, the function returns to the point when it was called, point B).
-When the program returns to function B) it has the exact same state it had when it called function A).
+Recursion uses the stack to keep state of each function at a point in the program, when a recursive call ultimately reaches its base case it returns to the previous penultimate function in the iteration.
+When the program returns to the previous function it has the exact same state it had just before it called the final function, and each function that came before the penultimate function would have its state returned to it in the exact same way as with the second to last function.
 This means we have access to previous state when we start traversing backwards through the function calls. <br />
 When we make use of the stack we are taking advantage of **non-tail** recursion, and it is incredibly useful in scenarios which require any form of backtracking.